-CHAPTER 2005-80
+CHAPTER 2011-89

-House Bill No. 577
+House Bill No. 1029

-An act relating to the Interstate Compact for Juveniles: amending s.
-985.502.
-F.S.: revising provisions of the former Interstate Compact on Juveniles: providing purpose of the compact: providing definitions: providing for an Interstate Commission for Juveniles: providing for the appointment of commissioners; providing for an executive committee: providing for meetings: providing powers and duties of the Interstate Commission: providing for its organization and operation; providing for bylaws, officers, and staff; providing for qualified immunity from liability for the commissioners, the executive director, and employees: requiring the Interstate Commission to adopt rules: providing for oversight, enforcement, and dispute resolution by the Interstate Commission: providing for the activities of the Interstate Commission to be financed by an annual assessment from each compacting state: requiring member states to create a State Council for Interstate Juvenile Supervision; providing for the effective date of the compact and amendments thereto: providing for a state's withdrawal from and reinstatement to the compact: providing for assistance, certain penalties, suspension, or termination following default by a state; providing for judicial enforcement; providing for dissolution of the compact; providing for severability and construction of the compact; providing for the effect of the compact with respect to other laws and for its binding effect; creating s.
-985.5025, F.S.; creating the State Council for Interstate Juvenile Offender Supervision to oversee state participation in the compact: providing membership; providing for records and open meetings: prescribing procedures if the council is abolished; repealing ss.
-985.503, 985.504, 985.505, 985.506, and 985.507, F.S., relating to obsolete provisions governing the former compact superseded by the act; providing for the future legislative review and repeal of ss.
-985.502 and 985.5025.
-F.S.: providing an effective date.
+An act relating to the Interstate Compact for Juveniles; reenacting s.
+985.802, F.S.; providing purpose of the compact; providing definitions; providing for an Interstate Commission for Juveniles; providing for the appointment of commissioners; providing for an executive committee; providing for meetings; providing powers and duties of the Interstate Commission; providing for its organization and operation; providing for bylaws, officers, and staff; providing for qualified immunity from liability for the commissioners, the executive director, and employees; requiring the Interstate Commission to adopt rules; providing for oversight, enforcement, and dispute resolution by the Interstate Commission; providing for the activities of the Interstate Commission to be financed by an annual assessment from each compacting state; requiring member states to create a State Council for Interstate Juvenile Supervision; providing for the effective date of the compact and amendments thereto; providing for a state's withdrawal from and reinstatement to the compact; providing for assistance, certain penalties, suspension, or termination following default by a state; providing for judicial enforcement; providing for dissolution of the compact; providing for severability and construction of the compact; providing for the effect of the compact with respect to other laws and for its binding effect; reenacting s.
+985.8025, F.S.; creating the State Council for Interstate Juvenile Offender Supervision to oversee state participation in the compact; providing membership; providing for records and open meetings; prescribing procedures if the council is abolished; providing an effective date.